Who is a member?

-The sharp increase in assessments levied on local school districts to pay tuition to charter schools has imposed a major and growing financial burden on cities and towns, because rising charter school assessments force local public schools to cut programs and services to make up the difference.
+The sharp increase in assessments levied on local school districts to pay tuition to charter schools has imposed a major financial burden on cities and towns, a problem made more acute as the state grants more charters and existing charter schools expand.
+Rising charter school assessments are forcing local public schools to cut programs and services to make up the difference.

 Rural School Finance

 While the Student Opportunity Act established a special commission to study the long-term fiscal health of rural districts, the special financial and operational challenges facing rural districts were not addressed in the legislation.
-We support an adequate appropriation to sustain the rural schools assistance program (7061-9813).
-After making enrollment and minimum aid adjustments as recommended above, we question whether the H. 1 appropriation of $1.5 million is adequate to meet the needs of rural districts, which have been struggling due to declining enrollments and the economics of operating districts that cannot increase geographic size, and we ask that you increase funding to meet the need.
+We support an adequate appropriation to sustain the rural schools assistance program (7061-9813) and question whether the H. 2 level-funded appropriation of $4 million is adequate to meet the needs of rural districts, which have been struggling due to declining enrollments and the economics of operating districts that cannot increase their geographic size.
+We ask that you increase funding to meet the need.

 Payments In Lieu Of Taxes (PILOT)

 We support additional funding of the Commonwealth’s obligations and commitments to the program for payments in lieu of taxes for state-owned land (PILOT) (1233-2400).
-The H. 1 proposal level-funds this account at $31 million.
+The H. 2 proposal level-funds this account at $35 million.
 A report completed by the state auditor in December 2020 found that this account has not met the state’s obligation in 20 years, and that the funding for fiscal 2020 should have been $45 million.
-We support the auditor’s recommendation to fully fund this account based on the aggregate tax method and ask that you include a “hold harmless” provision to protect municipalities with reduced land values and PILOT reimbursements.
-This is a particularly important program for the cities and towns that host and provide municipal services to state facilities that are exempt from the local property tax.

 A Local Aid Resolution To Facilitate Timely Local Budget Decision-Making

 Cities, towns and regional school districts need timely notice of the main municipal and school aid accounts in order to prepare and approve forward-looking local revenue and spending plans.
-We ask that state leaders secure an early agreement on our requested Unrestricted General Government Aid (UGGA) amount for next year, and also agree on a methodology for calculating Chapter 70 local contribution and school aid levels.
+We ask that state leaders secure an early agreement on our requested Unrestricted General Government Aid (UGGA) amount for next year, as well as addressing Chapter 70 minimum aid needs.